 The core issue is that users haven't invested anything emotionally or cognitively before being asked to pay.
 They have no skin in the game.
 A cold paywall feels like a transaction.

 A paywall after 15 minutes of self-disclosure feels like the logical next step in a journey the user has already started.
-The gap between these two experiences explains a 3-5x difference in conversion rates, based on RocketShip HQ data across 7 health and wellness app clients—similar to how value before gating see higher conversion than those presenting hard paywalls immediately.
+In our experience, the gap between these two experiences can explain a meaningful difference in conversion rates—similar to how value before gating see higher conversion than those presenting hard paywalls immediately.

 Need help scaling your mobile app growth?
 Talk to RocketShip HQ about how we apply these strategies for apps spending $50K+/month on UA.